 Some Collarenebri community members identified the need for to improve access to information related to safety, service provision and job opportunities among other issues.
 The absence of a community internet hub or kiosk was identified as a barrier for community members who have little access to service providers in an era of increased reliance on internet access.
 This was identified as a barrier to safety in a number of ways, with people conveying they were unaware of processes to report concerns about child safety and did not know how to access legal advice.
-People suggested the need for Council and other service providers to promote information and awareness about job opportunities, community events and other services through grass roots channels, such as posters in the main street and shop fronts.
+People suggested the need for Council and other service providers to promote information and awareness about job opportunities, community events and other services through grass roots channels, such as posters in the main street and shop fronts to promote.
 Regular community visits from legal services and courts and child and family services were also suggested.
-There was also a lack of clarity of how community members in Collarenebri are meant to access crucial services, such as crisis accommodation for women and children experiencing violence (particularly at night) and people who are required to attend court.
-There is a need to promote awareness of community transport and improve access to information for the Collarenebri community.
+There was also a lack of clarity of how community members in Collarenebri are meant to access crucial services, such as crisis accommodation for women and children experiencing violence and people who are required to attend court.